UWPCE-PythonCert/PythonCertDevel/source/modules/index.rst

 These are assorted notes about particular python topics used in the certificate program.

-More or less in order of presentation
+More or less in order of lessons:

 Py210: Introduction to Python
 =============================